mjobuda/damascus-tools/README.md

 Exports FeNanoIDE to Apple targets, Android and with some luck something else

+### FeGhostIDE 0

+FeNanoIDE available as a plugin for the ghost CMS.

+### FeWPIDE 0

+FeNanoIDE available as a plugin for the WordPress CMS.

 ### Damascus build system 1

 One command should fetch a version of the Fe compiler(sources or binaries or both) and build all tools.